dgaydukov/cert-spring5/files/spring5.md

 But with the help of spring you can create truly useful singleton.
 In this case spring itself will care to monitor that only single instance of object is used throughout the app.
 It's easy to mock it also.
+Self-made singleton (with static invocation and private constructor) also breaks single responsibility principle.
+Cause right now it has 2 responsibility - business logic + logic of creating singleton itself.
 ```java
 import org.springframework.beans.factory.annotation.Autowired;
 import org.springframework.stereotype.Component;